 The manufacturing industry is often heavily reliant on heavy machinery to get the job done, but that same machinery has the potential to do great harm to its workforce.
-Equipment malfunctions prove fatal for some American workers every year, but life is rarely the same for those who are lucky enough to survive these types of workplace accidents.
-Amputations, burns, and broken bones are all commonly associated with equipment-related accidents, rendering an employee unable to return to work for weeks, months, or even years.
+Equipment accidents prove fatal for some American workers every year, but life is rarely the same for those who are lucky enough to survive these types of workplace accidents.
+Amputations, burns, and broken bones are all commonly associated with equipment-related accidents and machine accidents.
+These injuries can be catastrophic and render an employee unable to return to work for weeks, months, or even years.
+For a free case evaluation contact our Pennsylvania workers’ compensation lawyers handling machine accidents.

-Workers’ Compensation Benefits Provide Relief to Injured Employees
+Workers’ Compensation Benefits Provide Relief To Employees Injured Due To Equipment Accidents

 Depending on the unique circumstances of an equipment malfunction at work, third party liability by an equipment manufacturer can occasionally be established.
 Prevailing on such a claim is time-consuming and far from certain, however.
 When employees need a speedier, more straightforward path to bridging the financial gap between recuperation and their eventual return to work, a Workers’ Compensation claim can prove beneficial.